Keat Hwa Secondary School: Chinese Education (Mother-tongue Education)

 As Keat Hwa Secondary School is a Chinese secondary school, Chinese language is a compulsory subject for all students with Chinese primary school background.
 Unlike other schools, student do not need to stay back after schooling time to attend Chinese language classes as the Chinese language lessons are arranged in the standard timetable.
 The mother tongue education in Keat Hwa Secondary School is one of the most successful ones in Malaysia.

 School Anthem

 As Keat Hwa Secondary School is a Chinese school, and over 90% of the students are Chinese Malaysians, the school anthem is, unlike other schools in Malaysia, in Mandarin Chinese.
 The school anthem is also used in five (5) other Keat Hwa Chinese Schools namely the Keat Hwa II Secondary School, Keat Hwa Chinese Independent High School, Keat Hwa (H) Primary School, Keat Hwa (K) Primary School and Keat Hwa (S) Primary School.

-The anthem lyrics of Keat Hwa schools are as follows:

-School Motto

-Like all other Chinese schools in Malaysia, Keat Hwa Secondary Schools has its own School Motto.
-The school motto was originated by Chiang Kai-shek in the 1930s.
-Most of the Chinese schools around the globe use this as their school motto, so does Keat Hwa Secondary School.
-The School Motto has not been altered or changed ever since then.
-It has been used for more than 80 years, and it is still in use.